-- 4.4.3 The review will cover any work that is subcontracted. - 4.4.4 (Includes 4.4.5)The contract with the customer gives Forensic Services flexibility for a given case before and after examination of the evidence has commenced.
-The submitting party may be notified if the service provided is significantly different from that anticipated. - 14.4.4.1 The ISPFS customer agreement contract states that Forensic Services staff will select the appropriate analytical method to be utilized in analyzing evidence according to laboratory guidelines in accordance with ISO/IEC 17025 or accreditation standards and that a customer will be informed if an examination decided upon by ISPFS significantly deviates from the customer's request.
+14.4.4.1 The ISPFS customer agreement contract states that Forensic Services staff will select the appropriate analytical method to be utilized in analyzing evidence according to laboratory guidelines in accordance with ISO/IEC 17025 or ASCLD/LAB accreditation and that a customer will be informed if recorded in the lab. recorded an examination decided upon by ISPFS significantly deviates from the customer's request.
 Any communications between the laboratory and the submitting agency to explain deviations shall be recorded in the case record.